rthomason/heap-dumper/README.md

 # heap-dumper

-A linux / mac command line tool that will dump the heap of any java process.
-It works in a way similar to how VisualVM performs heap dumps.
+A linux / mac command line tool that will dump the heap of any Java [6,7,8] process.
+It works in a way similar to VisualVM, which is significantly faster and more reliable than jmap.

-There are two ways you can build this program, depending on how portable / easy to distrubte you want the files to be.

-1. You can force your IDE to include your JDK's version of tools.jar when building the final artifact.
-This will let you use a single jar file.
-  * To run it: java -jar heapdumper.jar -pid=xxxxx -dir=/tmp
-2. Or you can build it with maven and use the supplied bash script to run it.
-The bash script will find your target machine's version of tools.jar which is more portable and should lead to a smaller jar file.
-  * To run it: ./heapdumper.sh -pid=xxxxx -dir=/tmp
+It requires a local `tools.jar` to build and will use the Java version set in $JAVA_HOME.
+It also requires a local `tools.jar` to run.

+## Build

+`mvn clean package`

+After building the jar, copy `heapdumper.sh` and `heapdumper.jar` into a directory on any machine to use.

+## Run

+There are two required command line arguments.
+A Java PID and an absolute path to a directory to write the heap dump.

+`./heapdumper.sh -pid=xxxx -dir=/tmp`